jakublech/transformer/README.md

 - Decoupled from any specific framework

 **Developer Experience**
+- Easy to extend and/or override any transformer
+- Full dependency injection support for transformers
-- Intuitive priority system for transformation conflicts
+- Intuitive priority system to prevent transformation conflicts
 - Context parameter for runtime customization
 - Excellent IDE support through type hints